Chiral excitation flows of a multinode network based on synthetic gauge fields: Chiral flows in multinode networks

-In the two-level atomic and spin systems, we can also develop the spin-SGF model by synthesizing the complex hoppings between atoms~\cite{Phys.Rev.Lett.2021DeBernardis,Phys.Rev.Research2022Wu} or the spin interaction~\cite{Nat.Phys.2019Wang}.
-However, the spin-SGF model exhibits very different symmetries compared to the boson-SGF model, resulting in a distinctive behavior of its chiral dynamics.
-By replacing the boson annihilation and creation operators $a_j,~a_j^\dagger$ with ladder operators $\sigma_j^-, \sigma_j^+$, we obtain the spin-SGF Hamiltonian
+In the two-level atomic and spin systems, we can also develop the spin-SGF model by synthesizing the complex hoppings between atoms~\cite{Phys.Rev.Lett.2021DeBernardis,Phys.Rev.Research2022Wu} or the spin interaction~\cite{Nat.Phys.2019Wang}; however, the spin-SGF model exhibits very different symmetries compared to the boson-SGF model, resulting in distinctive chiral dynamics.
+By replacing the boson annihilation and creation operators $a_j$ and $a_j^\dagger$ with ladder operators $\sigma_j^-$ and $\sigma_j^+$, we obtain the spin-SGF Hamiltonian

 This tight-binding Hamiltonian can describe both the excitation hopping between two-level atoms and the spin-exchange interaction.
-Different from the description in spinless lattice models~\cite{Phys.Rev.A2010Koch}, the TR operator for the spin system is defined as $\hat{T}=i\sigma_y \mathcal{K}$, where $\mathcal{K}$ denotes the complex conjugation.
-The operator $\hat{T}$ flips spin vector as
+In contrast to the description in spinless lattice models~\cite{Phys.Rev.A2010Koch}, the TR operator for the spin system is defined as $\hat{T}=i\sigma_y \mathcal{K}$, where $\mathcal{K}$ denotes the complex conjugation.
+The operator $\hat{T}$ flips the spin vector as

-Under the TR operation, the hopping term transforms to its hermitian conjugate as $\hat{T} e^{i\theta_{jk}} \sigma_j^+ \sigma_k^- \hat{T}^{-1} = e^{-i\theta_{jk}} \sigma_k^+ \sigma_j^-$.
+Under the TR operation, the hopping term transforms to its Hermitian conjugate as $\hat{T} e^{i\theta_{jk}} \sigma_j^+ \sigma_k^- \hat{T}^{-1} = e^{-i\theta_{jk}} \sigma_k^+ \sigma_j^-$.
 Thus, the spin-SGF Hamiltonian is always TR invariant regardless of the specific values of the hopping phases $\theta_{jk}$.

 In the three-node spin-SGF network, when we set the hopping phases as $\theta_{jk}=\pi/2$, the system also supports a perfect chiral flow for the spin-up state $\left|\uparrow\downarrow\downarrow\right\rangle$ like the boson-SGF case.
-On the other hand, the system's TR symmetry guarantees an opposite chiral evolution of the spin-down state $\left|\downarrow\uparrow\uparrow\right\rangle$, since it represents the TR counterpart of the spin-up state, as shown in Fig.~\ref{Fig8}(a).
-Analogous to the quantum spin Hall effect, the opposite chiral spin currents show the presence of TR symmetry, whereas in boson-SGF networks the chiral flows are permitted in a single direction.
+Nonetheless, the system's TR symmetry guarantees an opposite chiral evolution of the spin-down state $\left|\downarrow\uparrow\uparrow\right\rangle$, since it represents the TR counterpart of the spin-up state, as shown in Fig.~\ref{Fig8}(a).
+Analogous to the quantum spin Hall effect, the opposite chiral spin currents show the presence of TR symmetry, whereas in boson-SGF networks, the chiral flows are permitted in a single direction.